jwmcglynn/donner/docs/updating_dependencies.md

 git checkout -b new_upstream upstream/main
 ```

-To test it against a local Donner WORKSPACE, modify the `skia` repository to point to your local skia repo:
+To test it against a local Donner MODULE.bazel, modify the `skia` repository to point to your local skia repo:

 ```diff
 - git_repository(